 Deciding which parent should have custody and how much parenting time either person is entitled to depends on several criteria.
 A judge could examine and weigh carefully how well the parents can cooperate with each other, the financial state and resources of both parents, and either person’s relationship with their children.
 Dads who want to receive more parenting time with their children should be active and involved in their children’s lives and work to create a stable environment for their kids.

 A dad who is biologically related to a child may be ordered to pay child support, even if he does not have visitation or custody rights.
 Georgia law mandates that both the mother and father contribute financially to their children’s upbringing, so when one has custody, the other will often be ordered to pay child support.

-Georgia state laws calculate child support based on both parents’ incomes, expenses, and the children’s needs, and a skilled Marietta father’s rights attorney could help organize such information.
-Dad who want to reduce their child support payment may be able to do so by petitioning the court to increase the amount of parenting time they have with their kids.
+Georgia state laws calculate child support based on both parents’ incomes, expenses, and the children’s needs, and a skilled Marietta dads’ rights attorney could help organize such information.
+Fathers who want to reduce their child support payments may be able to do so by petitioning the court to increase the amount of parenting time they have with their kids.

 Though it may have been common in the past for men to support their wives long-term after a divorce, the law now requires both parties to earn their fair share and contribute to their own support and the financial support of their children.
-Though a man may be ordered to pay child support or spousal support to his former wife, an experienced father’s rights lawyer in Marietta may be able to reduce or modify these payments.
+Though a man may be ordered to pay child support or spousal support to his former wife, an experienced fathers’ rights lawyer in our area may be able to reduce or modify these payments.